BenKang34/LACountyHomelessness/README.md

 ![dataflow](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/dataflow.png)

-## Part III : Homeless People Measures
+## Part III.
+Homeless People Measures
 This section describes all measures available for investigation on our dashboard.
 III-1 refers to measures we extracted from the existing dataset.
 III-2 are new ratio measures we created based on the existing data.
 III-3 is an aggregated measure computed from measures in III-2.

 ### III-1 Homeless Count Measures (Existing, 15)